|Best Overall||oneisall Dog Shaver Clippers|

 Can I use human hair clippers for my dog?

 In addition, human clippers are not designed to run for a long period of time.
 This means that the motor can overheat or the blade will become too hot if you use it for too long.
 A dog’s skin is more sensitive than a human’s.
-An overheating clipper can injure your pooch.
+An overheated clipper can easily injure your pooch.

 Moreover, human clippers aren’t designed to cut through thick matted hair.
 You’re more likely to pull off your dog’s hair than cut it.
 While all clippers tend to look the same, your pet deserves a grooming kit of his own.